by Alan Pierson

 Canzonas Americanas marries two postmodern forces - American composer/clarinetist Derek Bermel and the contemporary chamber band Alarm Will Sound.
 Sharing a joy for stylistic eclecticism and complexity, they form a remarkable recording that combines Bermel's wide range of instrumental colors with the virtuosic rhythmic ensemble that his music demands.
 This marks Bermel?s follow-up CD to the Grammy-nominated Derek Bermel: Voices (BMOP/sound) album of large orchestral works.

-"Derek Bermel synthesizes the diverse musical languages of his time into a unique, thoroughly individual American voice that is tuneful and rich, engaging and sophisticated," says Alan Pierson, Artistic Director/Conductor of Alarm Will Sound and the Brooklyn Philharmonic.
+"Derek Bermel synthesizes the diverse musical languages of his time into a unique, thoroughly individual American voice that is tuneful and rich, engaging and sophisticated," says Alan Pierson, artistic director and conductor of Alarm Will Sound and the Brooklyn Philharmonic.
 "Canzonas Americanas establishes Derek as a composer firmly in an American tradition like Copland, Ives, Gershwin, and Ellington before him."

 The versatile Bermel has been widely hailed for his creativity and theatricality.
 He re-imagines the sounds of indigenous world music, jazz, and rock in his uniquely virtuosic and dynamic compositions.
 Canzonas Americanas takes listeners on a rhythmic and sonic journey - from the yearning, pulsating choros at a club in Rio di Janeiro to the intricate, colorful xylophone music of a West African village.
-"Music is a prism through which I see and reflect the world," says Bermel.
+As Bermel himself aptly puts it: "Music is a prism through which I see and reflect the world."